judy-her/horiseon-seo/README.md

 ## Usage

 To use this SEO website, you can click on the links in the navbar to see what this company offers.
-You can click on the link below for full website. https://judy-her.github.io/horiseon-seo/
+You can click on this link for full website access. https://judy-her.github.io/horiseon-seo/